-While LLMs like ChatGPT-4o were used to simulate human reactions in the game, these models do not fully replicate the complexities of human behavior.
-Human reactions are often nuanced and influenced by multiple factors, including culture, history, and personal experience.
-LLM-generated characters may oversimplify human emotions and fail to grasp the full context of certain situations.
-Despite us using an advanced ChatGPT-4o model, it may have missed these subtleties, leading to interactions that feel artificial or incomplete.
-For example, in the gameplay, players employ strong emotional manipulation strategies to provoke specific responses.
-However, the LLM-generated characters do not react as expected, where participants reported feeling frustrated when their emotional manipulation strategies did not yield the anticipated reactions.
-This can limit the diversity and depth of the simulated interactions and detract from the realism and fairness of the experience for certain audiences.
+It is also important to recognize that LLMs do not fully replicate the complexities of human behavior.
+Human reactions are influenced by multiple factors, including culture, history, and personal experience.
+AI-driven characters may oversimplify human emotions and fail to grasp the full context of certain situations.
+For example, during gameplay, we observed that players employed strong emotional manipulation strategies intended to provoke specific responses, but the characters did not react as anticipated.
+Participants reported frustration when their strategies failed to yield expected reactions, which reflects the discrepancy between the simulated interactions and realistic human reactions.
+To minimize these inconsistencies, we implemented strict prompt engineering protocols to define the AI characters' output parameters (See details in \ref{Prompt Engineering}).
+Our process also involved multiple internal testing iterations and two pilot gameplay sessions, from which we analyzed LLMs output and iteratively refined prompts for enhanced consistency.
+Despite these measures, occasional variability in LLM-generated responses persisted, potentially affecting participant engagement and the learning outcomes.
+As prior research suggests that creating complex game rules and mechanics with LLMs requires extensive fine-tuning and human intervention \cite{zhang_can_2025}.
+Future work could focus on developing robust prompt engineering practices, clear guidelines for human intervention, and standardized methodologies for monitoring and evaluating LLM performance.

-LLMs are trained on large datasets that may contain intrinsic biases, which can manifest themselves in unintended ways during gameplay\cite{kasneci2023chatgpt}.
-Studies have shown that LLMs are prone to so-called "hallucinations" and can reflect stereotypes or skewed perspectives, which could affect how certain characters respond in the game\cite{xie2024can}.
-For instance, if biased training data influence a simulated character’s reaction, it may inadvertently reinforce player stereotypes about certain groups of people.
+Lastly, with novel technology, the LLMs presents potential risks, such as inconsistent responses, reinforcement of stereotypes, limited cultural representation, and hallucinations \cite{salminen2024deus}.
+In our study, LLMs were used as in-game characters to simulate public opinion and provide feedback to players rather than correcting misinformation.
+This framing helped reduce some risks, as the personas were not positioned as truth arbiters.
+Furthermore, the game was designed with multiple elements, including background news content, PvP mechanics, and free-form input that contributed to learning outcomes beyond the LLMs feedback.
+As our primary focus was on player interactions and strategy development, we did not systematically assess the risks posed by LLM-powered feedback.
+Nevertheless, given that these characters influence players’ perceptions, reasoning, and motivation, we encourage future work to examine the educational impact, limitations, and potential harms of LLM-powered feedback more rigorously in similar game-based learning environments.